 Social roles may include:

 Use of publicly available shared resources like transportation facilities and public library

-Movement within social circle and community
+Movement within social circles and community

-Utilization of health care services
+Utilization of healthcare services

 Enjoying interpersonal relationships

 Enjoying various day-to-day activities